LRagji/magic-tool/README.md

 # Magic-Tool
-Automation tool for all your enterprise routine task.
+Automation tool for releasing/creating/ a release cycle.

 # Motivation
 Lets consider a typical release cycle, It has following stages post requirement gathering